 Individuals ages 65 and older and without internet access who require assistance with registration can call the COVID-19 Information Line at 928-679-7300.

-All eligible Phase 1a and 1b individuals can schedule an appointment at the Statewide Vaccination Site at the State Farm Stadium in Glendale.
+All eligible Phase 1a and 1b individuals can schedule an appointment at the Statewide Vaccination Site at the State Farm Stadium in Glendale or the Phoenix Municipal Stadium in Phoenix.

 Northern Arizona Healthcare’s Flagstaff Medical Center is offering vaccinations for eligible groups at the Elks Lodge, 2101 N San Francisco St. Appointments are required and can only be made online at the NAH website.
 Each Friday afternoon, appointments for the following week are be opened for scheduling.